-Although combination locks are reputedly easier to pick than conventional padlocks, I think you’d be safer with a combination lock in Uganda because potential thieves will have far more experience of breaking locks with keys.
+Although combination locks are reputedly easier to pick than conventional padlocks, I think you’d be safer with a combination lock in Uganda because potential thieves will have far more experience in breaking locks with keys.

 Another item that should make your safari trip packing list is the toilet bag and its contents.
 Your toilet bag should, at the very minimum, include soap (secured in a plastic bag or soap holder unless you enjoy a soapy toothbrush!), shampoo, toothbrush, and toothpaste.
 This sort of stuff is easy to replace as you go along, so there’s no need to bring family-sized packs.

 Men will probably want a razor.
 Women should carry at least enough tampons and/or sanitary pads to see them through at least one heavy period since these items may not always be immediately available.

 Nobody should forget to bring a towel (unless you’re travelling luxury) or to keep handy a roll of loo paper which, although widely available at shops and kiosks, cannot always be relied upon to be present where it’s most urgently needed.

 Other essentials to include on your packing list